UPDATE: This method no longer works as Microsoft has removed “All apps” from recent versions of Windows 10.

 This method applies to all editions of Windows 10.

 Step 1: Open Registry Editor.
 To do so, type Regedit in Start menu search box or taskbar search box and then press Enter key.

 Click Yes button when you see the User Account Control prompt.

 Step 2: Navigate to the following key in Registry Editor:

-Step 3: Click on Explorer key.
-On the right-side, right-click on the empty area, click New, click DWORD (32-bit) Value and then name it as NoStartMenuMorePrograms.
+Step 3: Click on the Explorer key.
+On the right-side, right-click on the empty area, click New, click DWORD (32-bit) Value, and then name it as NoStartMenuMorePrograms.